09 Apr A Day Trip to Nara, Chasing Breathtaking Temples, Shrines, and Deer

 Founded in 710 A.D., over time Nara’s development was strongly affected by influences from China and Korea, and the city soon became the cradle of future Japanese culture and architecture.

 Unlikely many cities of Japan, ravaged across the centuries by earthquakes and fires, many historical buildings in Nara survived time, wars and natural disasters.
-Today, they are one of the most stunning ancient architectural complexes in Asia, a site whose beauty will stick in my memory forever.
+Today, the temples and shrines in Nara Park are one of the most stunning ancient architectural complexes in Asia.
+Without doubt, a site whose beauty will stick in my memory forever.

 A day trip to Nara is a must if you want to see the best of Japan.